Angel1612/fylux.github.io/_posts/2017-03-16-Sieve-Of-Atkin.md

 <br/>
 ## Performance
 I'm sure that if you are interested in this algorithm is because of his performance.
-Unfortunately, I can't swear that this is faster than the Sieve of Eratosthenes.
+Unfortunately, I can't swear that this is faster than the <a href="https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes">Sieve of Eratosthenes</a>.
 I don't pretend to analyze deeply the reasons, although if you are interested in knowing the details I recommend you to have a look at <a href="http://stackoverflow.com/questions/19388106/the-sieve-of-atkin/22161595#22161595">this answer</a> in StackOverflow.
 <br/><br/>
 Remember that performance is not only about the number of operations that you have to do to obtain the result, is also about cache hits, instructions parallelization, branch predictions and more.